Shirley Jones: Personal life

 On August 5, 1956, Jones married actor and singer Jack Cassidy.
 They had three sons, Shaun, Patrick, and Ryan.
 David Cassidy was Jack's son from his first marriage to actress Evelyn Ward and became her stepson.
 Jones divorced Cassidy in 1975.

+Cassidy died in a fire on December 12, 1976.
+Jack "wanted to come back (to me) right up to the day he died", Jones said in a 1983 newspaper interview.
+"And as I realized later, I wanted him.
+That's the terrible part.
+Much as I love Marty and have a wonderful relationship—I'd say this with Marty sitting here—I'm not sure if Jack were alive I'd be married to Marty."
+Jones was 20 years old when she met Cassidy, and she refers to him as the most influential person in and the love of her life.

 On November 13, 1977, Jones married actor and comedian Marty Ingels.
 Jones and Ingels wrote an autobiography based on their relationship called Shirley & Marty: An Unlikely Love Story.
 Despite what Ingels called having an “odd-couple relationship” and separations (she filed, then withdrew, a divorce petition in 2002), they remained married until Ingels' death on October 21, 2015, from a massive stroke.
 After his death, Jones said: "He often drove me crazy, but there's not a day I won't miss him and love him to my core."

-On the evening of December 11, 1976, after Jones had refused an offer of reconciliation from Jack Cassidy, she received news that her ex-husband's penthouse apartment was on fire.
-Apparently, the fire started from his lit cigarette when he fell asleep on the couch; the following morning, firefighters found Cassidy's body inside the gutted apartment.
-Jack "wanted to come back (to me) right up to the day he died", Jones said in a 1983 newspaper interview.
-"And as I realized later, I wanted him.
-That's the terrible part.
-Much as I love Marty and have a wonderful relationship—I'd say this with Marty sitting here—I'm not sure if Jack were alive I'd be married to Marty."
-Jones was 20 years old when she met Cassidy, who was seven years her senior, and she refers to him as the most influential person in and the love of her life.

 Jones is a supporter of PETA.

 Jones was devastated when Suzanne Crough died on April 27, 2015; Crough played one of her TV daughters on The Partridge Family.